Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 During modeling, relations arise in a natural way.
 Enemies _have_ a position.
 The friendly ship _creates_ bullets.

-As is often the case with people, you will tend to **set hierarchies** between objects by creating more general types.
+As is often our habit, you will tend to **set hierarchies** between objects by creating more general types.
 For instance, instead of thinking of enemies and player separately, it is possible to think of _ships_.

 The **`ship` type** compounds the methods and attributes common to the player ship and the enemies.